Developmental Regression in Toddlers - What Can I Do?

 For a toddler, a simple way to deal with that anxiety is by going back to a “baby-like” state.

 For instance, if you just introduced a new sibling into the family make sure to spend one-on-one quality time with your toddler to ensure him/her of your love.
-Try reading together, playing a game, having a dance party of two … Whatever is enjoyable to your toddler and shows the love and attention you still have for him/her.
+Try reading together, playing a game, or having a dance party or two.
+Do whatever is enjoyable for your toddler and shows the love and attention you still have for him/her.

-This is seen as the main cause for concern when seeing a developmental regression in your toddler.
+This is seen as the main cause for concern when seeing a developmental regression.
 Many children develop normally the first year without any typical signs of Autism.
-But once a toddler reaches 2 years old, parents begin to recognize signs of Autism in their child.
+But once a toddler reaches 2-years-old, parents begin to recognize signs of Autism in their child.

 If the above two causes don’t explain why your toddler suddenly regressed, then the possibility of Autism needs to be examined.